Symantec (SYMC) Q3 2017 Results - Earnings Call Transcript

 Gregory S. Clark - Symantec Corp.

-Takes a while (43:39) and thanks for asking a very important question.
+It takes a while and thanks for asking a very important question.
 So the CASB market is a very important one as we kind of move into the cloud generation.
 And what it does?
 It allows you to get your defenses back on applications that are running in a cloud property, perhaps somewhere ServiceNow, Salesforce.com, and also allows you to gain control over a set of infrastructure that's not really under the remit of your CIO.
 It's an essential element the content of CASB as we migrate to cloud, especially in the enterprise context.

 So we have, I think, really differentiated ourselves.
 I think the Forrester Research on the current state of CASB really puts us in a highly differentiated space, because we integrated some extremely important pieces.
 We've taken a very powerful data protection technology from Symantec and integrated it with the CASB solution, and now we have a way better story for what do you do when you find compliance problems in cloud, how do you get it back under control, which is with combination of CASB and data protection come together, very powerful.